-Any encroachment removed by the District in an emergency, shall be the sole responsibility of the landowner/permittee, and the District shall not reimburse a landowner/permittee for any encroachments removed, altered, damaged, or destroyed in an emergency situation.
-In addition, should the District incur any additional expense in the removal of an encroachment in an emergency situation, the permittee/landowner shall be responsible for reimbursing the District for said costs.
-The landowner/permittee shall be allowed to replace the encroachment under the existing permit with the original design elements, so long as the encroachment conforms with the then-current Regulations and District Standards.
+Any Encroachment removed by the District in an emergency, shall be the sole responsibility of the landowner/permittee, and the District shall not reimburse a landowner/permittee for any Encroachments removed, altered, damaged, or destroyed in an emergency situation.
+In addition, should the District incur any increased expense in the removal of an Encroachment in an emergency situation that was caused by or exacerbated by the permitee/landowner’s Encroachment or actions, the permittee/landowner shall be responsible for reimbursing the District for said costs.
+The landowner/permittee may be allowed to replace the Encroachment under the existing permit with the original design elements, so long as the Encroachment conforms with the then-current Regulations and District Standards.

 Section XVIII.
 Interpretation, Constitutionality, Severability.